stevebleazard/ocaml-jsonxt-pre-release/README.md

 *jsonxt* implements a JSON streaming encoder and decoder with the following features:

 * Support for various standard and extended JSON tree types:
-  * Strict follows a strict interpretation of RFC7158 and is compatible with jsonm
+  * Strict follows a strict interpretation of RFC 8259 and is compatible with jsonm
   * Basic extendeds the strict type to include convience types while maintaining RFC compliance.
 This is compatible with yojson's Basic type